dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 ## Controller Continued

-Ok but our controller `controllers/post_controller.js` is fairly useless.
+Ok, but our controller `controllers/post_controller.js` is fairly useless.
 We have everything wired, but we need to actually store stuff.

 Let's walk through making one of those endpoints not useless!